 Despite what you hear and read elsewhere – the amount of time you worked in Germany does NOT affect your refund.
 It does not matter if you have worked for more or less than 5 years, in order to get a refund!

 You are curious how much money your refund will be?
 It can be quite a big amount.
 Our current (Sep.
 2019) average refund is 12,700 Euro based on a 3 year average time spent working in Germany.
 Your refund is based on your gross salary and the amount of months you have been working in Germany.
 To find out how much exactly you will get paid back, use our free pension refund calculator.
 It will give you an estimation right away.

 * OK, let us be honest: This information is not new at all.
-It just is new to everyone out there.
+It just is new to most expats.
 The possibilities for refunds have always existed.
-But this information is new to 99% of the readers – most likely also including you.
+But this information is new to 99% of the readers – most likely including you.